 We celebrated Canadian Thanksgiving last night and this Herb Crusted Prime Rib was definitely the star of the show.
-I coated the prime rib in a compound butter with plenty of herbs and reverse-seared on my Traeger Grill for 2 hours to develop a delicious wood-fired flavour.
+It’s coated in a compound butter with plenty of herbs and reverse-seared on my Traeger Grill for 2 hours to develop a delicious wood-fired flavour.
 To finish, I seared it in a screaming hot cast-iron skillet and basted with plenty of the rendered butter and meat juices.
 It was insanely delicious and everyone loved it!

 I’ve explained the process before, but I don’t mind going over it again here with this herb crusted prime rib.
 I should also mention that this method can be used for everything from your favourite steak, a rack of lamb, thick-cut pork chops, or a whole tenderloin.The practical applications of the reverse-seared technique is actually very far-reaching.